 Ugandan entrepreneur Nielsimms Sangho has been appointed the country lead for Flutterwave Uganda, a position that will see him manage the company’s business development in the East African nation, Omosalewa Adeyemi, who oversees Flutterwave’s partnerships and expansion told this website.

-The payment company launched in Kampala in 2018, making Uganda its fifth country of operation in Africa after Ghana, Kenya, South Africa, and Nigeria, where it has launched first.
+The payment company launched in Kampala in 2018, making Uganda its fifth country of operation in Africa after Ghana, Kenya, South Africa, and Nigeria.

 Founded in 2016, Flutterwave, which is based in San Francisco, has already processed over 60 million transactions worth more than $2 billion.
 It lists global companies including Uber and Booking.com among its clients.